-- Business Energy Investment Tax Credit (ITC) is a corporate tax credit that credits up to 30 percent of expenditures, with no maximum credit limit, on solar PV installations.
-The credit scales down to 26 percent for solar projects which begin construction in 2020 through 2022, down to 22 percent for projects which begin construction in 2023 and 10 percent for projects which begin construction in subsequent years [13]. - Residential Renewable Energy Tax Credit is a personal tax credit that credits up to 30 percent of expenditures, with no maximum credit, on solar PV installations on residential properties.
-The tax credit scales down to 26 percent for projects placed in service in 2020 through 2022, 22 percent for projects placed in service in 2023 [13]. - U.S. DOE Loan Guarantee Program (Section 1703, Title XVII of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [13]. - Modified Accelerated Cost-Recovery System (MACRS) allows businesses to recover investments in qualified renewable energy technologies through depreciation deductions.
+- The Clean Energy Production Tax Credit (CEITC) enacted for the first time by the Inflation Reduction Act 2022 is similar to the PTC above except it includes all zero carbon emitting technologies and does not go into effect until 2025.
+Projects qualify for the CEPTC if they commence construction between January 1 2025 and the end of 2032.
+To qualify for the full credit projects must meet the prevailing wage and apprenticeship conditions just like for the PTC above.
+Projects can also draw an extra 10 or 20 percent credit if they meet the conditions specified for the PTC above [32, 33]. - U.S. DOE Loan Guarantee Program (Section 1703, Title XVII of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [15]. - Modified Accelerated Cost-Recovery System (MACRS) allows businesses to recover investments in qualified renewable energy technologies through depreciation deductions.
 In its history, bonus first year deprecation has been made available sporadically.
-The latest of these is a 100 percent first year depreciation for projects placed in service between

-September 27, 2017 to December 31, 2023 provided for by the Tax Cuts and Jobs Act of 2017 [13].

-- USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
-The program covers up to 25 percent of costs [13, 29]. - High Energy Cost Grant Program administered by USDA is aimed at improving the electricity supply infrastructure in rural areas having extremely high per-household energy costs; that is, 275 percent of the national average and above.
-Eligible infrastructure includes renewable resources generation [30]. - Green Power Purchasing Goal requires that 7.5 percent of energy used by federal agencies must be obtained from renewable resources [13]. - Energy Efficiency Mortgage can be used by homeowners to finance a variety of energy efficiency measures, including renewable energy technologies, in new or existing homes.
-The federal government subsidizes these mortgages by insuring them through the Federal Housing Authority or the Department of Veterans Affairs [13].
+The latest of these is a 100 percent first year depreciation for projects placed in service between September 27, 2017 to December 31, 2023 provided for by the Tax Cuts and Jobs Act of 2017 [15]. - USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
+The program covers up to 25 percent of costs [15, 34]. - High Energy Cost Grant Program administered by USDA is aimed at improving the electricity supply infrastructure in rural areas having extremely high per-household energy costs; that is, 275 percent of the national average and above.
+Eligible infrastructure includes renewable resources generation [35]. - Green Power Purchasing Goal requires that 7.5 percent of energy used by federal agencies must be obtained from renewable resources [15]. - Energy Efficiency Mortgage can be used by homeowners to finance a variety of energy efficiency measures, including renewable energy technologies, in new or existing homes.
+The federal government subsidizes these mortgages by insuring them through the Federal Housing Authority or the Department of Veterans Affairs [15].